-- 3.1.
+3.1.
 The State has sole responsibility for program approval.
-In granting program approval, the State will utilize information generated from CAEP's review of an EPP, including but not limited to an Accreditation Council decision on CAEP Accreditation and the assignment of any Areas for Improvement (AFIs) and Stipulations, as described in Accreditation Policy.
-Although the State may elect to have state-specific standards and/or requirements incorporated into the CAEP review, consistent with the program review options outlined below, information gathered on these standards and requirements will have no bearing on CAEP Accreditation. - 3.2.
-The State will periodically review its program review requirements against the CAEP Standards and policies and will, in a timely manner, make CAEP aware of any conflicts or potential inconsistencies so that all parties to this agreement are aware of any such issues and can work constructively together to minimize any challenges that may arise from them.
+In granting program approval, the State may utilize information generated from CAEP's review of an EPP, including but not limited to an Accreditation Council decision on CAEP Accreditation and the assignment of any Areas for Improvement (AFIs) and Stipulations, as described in Accreditation Council policy.
+Although the State may elect to have State-specific standards and/or requirements incorporated into the CAEP review, consistent with the program review options outlined below, information gathered on these standards and requirements is to be used only for the purposes of determining State approval.
+An EPP's attainment of or failure to attain any non-CAEP standards will have no bearing on CAEP accreditation.

+- 3.2.
+The State will periodically examine its program review requirements against the CAEP Standards and policies and will, in a timely manner, make CAEP aware of any conflicts or potential inconsistencies so that all parties to this agreement are aware of any such issues and can work constructively together to minimize any challenges that may arise from them. - 3.3.
+Regardless of what program review option is required by the State, EPPs must provide information for Standard One in the Self-Study Report, at least nine months prior to a Site Visit.

-4. Transition from NCATE to CAEP Accreditation
+4. Transition from NCATE Accreditation to CAEP Accreditation